Saibuerns/smap/readme.md

 # smap
-Smap is an event reservation api
+Smap (Save me a place) is an event reservation api